Simulating Non-Markovian Quantum Dynamics on NISQ Computers Using the Hierarchical Equations of Motion: Quantum Algorithm for Open Quantum Systems

 \subsection{Turning the Propagator into Linear Combination of Unitaries}

-We decompose the non-unitary propagator into a linear combination of unitaries implementing the singular value decomposition (SVD) method proposed by Shlimgen \emph{et al.}~\cite{schlimgen22} The procedure starts with the SVD of the propagator $G(t)$:
+We decompose the non-unitary propagator into a linear combination of unitaries implementing the singular value decomposition (SVD) method proposed by Schlimgen \emph{et al.}~\cite{schlimgen22} The procedure starts with the SVD of the propagator $G(t)$:

 where $U$ and $V$ are unitary matrices and $\Sigma$ is a diagonal matrix containing the singular values.
 The singular value matrix $\Sigma$ is expressed as a linear combination of two diagonal unitary matrices ${\Sigma}_+$ and ${\Sigma}_-$,